tonghohin/tour/README.md

 # Tour

-A component for building onboarding tours, designed to integrate with shadcn/ui.
+A component for building onboarding tours.
+Designed to integrate with shadcn/ui.

 ## Documentation